ibexa/documentation-developer/docs/guide/permissions.md

 #### Admin

-To access the Admin in the Back Office the User must have the `setup/administrate` Policy.
+To access the [administration panel](admin_panel.md) in the Back Office the User must have the `setup/administrate` Policy.
 This will allow the User to view the Languages and Content Types.

 Additional Policies are needed for each section of the Admin.